-Accounting for 70% of GDP and 73% of employment, the services sector is the largest and fastest-growing component of the Japan's economy.
+Accounting for 71% of GDP and 73% of employment, the services sector is the largest and fastest-growing component of the Japan's economy.
 Important services industries include wholesale and retail sales, tourism, insurance, and financial services.
 While large department stores have opened in recent years, small shops still account for a large portion of retail sales.
 Since the 1990s, the Japanese government has worked to reform the financial services industry by facilitating mergers and introducing new regulations.

-Tourism: Japan's natural beauty and unique historical and cultural sights drew over 3.8 million tourists in 2022, in 2023 that number grew sixfold to just over 25 million tourists.
+Tourism: Japan's natural beauty and unique historical and cultural sights drew over 3.8 million tourists in 2022, in 2024 that number grew to 36.9 million tourists.
 Chinese, Taiwanese, and Korean people accounted for the majority of visitors, while Hong Kongese, Americans, Thai, and British accounted for much of the remainder.